 Adobe goes above and beyond for online meeting software, offering smart tools like chats and polls, video editing options, media sharing, on-demand recordings, and more.
 If you want a tool that lets you think outside of the box for web meetings, this could be it.

-Integrations include Countdown Timer, Adobe Connect Clock, Randomizer, Custom Survey and Polling Pod, Vantage Point, YouTube Player, StickyNotePages, UpVote, Talking Stick, Stage Lights, Star Rating, Canvas LMS Integration, SAP Enterprise Learning Integration, ScheduleOne, and even games like Odds and Evens or Tic Tac Toe.
+Integrations include Countdown Timer, Adobe Connect Clock, Randomizer, Custom Survey, and Polling Pod, Vantage Point, YouTube Player, StickyNotePages, UpVote, Talking Stick, Stage Lights, Star Rating, Canvas LMS Integration, SAP Enterprise Learning Integration, ScheduleOne, and even games like Odds and Evens or Tic Tac Toe.
+It’s compatible with Windows, Mac, and Android.

 Adobe Connect starts at $50/month and has a free 90-day trial.

-U Meeting has two different video software solutions, one with a focus on online meetings and the other with a focus on public webinars.
+U Meeting has two different video software and virtual meeting software solutions, one with a focus on online meetings and the other with a focus on public webinars.
 “Invitation only” meetings allow hosts to control the list of participants who have access to certain confidential meetings.

 U Meeting scores well in the UX section of the evaluation criteria, not only because the tool looks good but also because they have many interface “enhancement” options; they offer vanity options like AI-powered background blur, optimized lighting, and AR-powered touch-up tools.

-Integrations were not mentioned in the U Meeting website, nor listed online by a third party.
+Integrations were not mentioned on the U Meeting website, nor listed online by a third party.

 The freemium version of the software has a maximum time of 30 minutes per meeting, making it less than ideal for important corporate discussions.
 However, this could be a good test run if you treat it more as you would a free trial for video conference software.

-U Meeting starts at $29.99/user/month and has a freemium version of the software.
+U Meeting starts at $29.99/user/month and offers a free version of the software.

 Cisco Webex has a range of solutions for a quick audio conference call or a full-fledged video conference with multiple locations or offices.
 This tool offers conference calls, screen sharing, support and storage, and an unlimited number of meetings no matter the plan you choose.